History of Khoury College

 Professor of the Practice, Director of Computing Programs, Seattle Campus (view bio)

-The Network Science Institute launches at our 177 Huntington Avenue location, bringing together an interdisciplinary team of renowned scholars from across the university to discover and inspire new ways to measure, model, and predict meaningful interactions in social, physical, biological, and technological systems.
+The Network Science Institute launched at our 177 Huntington Avenue location, bringing together an interdisciplinary team of renowned scholars from across the university to discover and inspire new ways to measure, model, and predict meaningful interactions in social, physical, biological, and technological systems.

-Northeastern receives a $500,000 grant from the Andrew W. Mellon Foundation, directed to the NULab for Texts, Maps, and Networks to develop the Proteus toolset for information retrieval and visualization.
+Northeastern received a $500,000 grant from the Andrew W. Mellon Foundation, directed to the NULab for Texts, Maps, and Networks to develop the Proteus toolset for information retrieval and visualization.
 NULab collaborates with another university to help digital humanities researchers explore large collections of historical books, newspapers, and other documents.

 Housed at the Interdisciplinary Science and Engineering Complex (ISEC), Institute faculty tackle areas from cryptography and cloud security to malware analysis and detection.